itscomputers/itscomputers.github.io/_sections/01_03_greatest_common_divisor.md

 positive divisor of an integer is less than or equal to its absolute value.

-The greatest common divisor can be computed naively by computing all divisors and then comparing.
+The greatest common divisor can be computed naively by finding the positive divisors of each number and taking the intersection.
 For example, to compute $$ \gcd(154, 56) $$
 - the positive divisors of $$ 154 $$ are
 $$ \{ 1, 2, 7, 11, 14, 22, 77, 154 \} $$
 - the positive divisors of $$ 56 $$ are